• As low as $339/Night

 • Approximately 1774 square feet

 Historic appeal abounds in this turn-of-the-century arts and crafts era home located on a peaceful one-way brick lined street in Downtown Wilmington.
 Boasting 3 bedrooms, 1 full bath, 2 half baths, 3 covered porches, and a private backyard, this historic gem is ideal for families, friends, and old home lovers.
-This home was modernized over the course of multiple years with emphasis on restoring and preserving the original details.
+This home was remodeled over the course of numerous years with emphasis on restoring and preserving the original details.
 The big pocket doors which separate the living room and dining room are entirely functional.
-Fireplaces throughout the home are non-functional but boast handsome surrounds and mantles.
+Fireplaces throughout the home are non-functional but boast gorgeous surrounds and mantles.
 The original woodwork and trim are throughout and the original wood floor was restored.
-With a new living room couch, chandeliers, period correct furnishings like striking armoires and desks, and some windows with wavy glass give them home a handsome vintage feel.
+With a new living room couch, chandeliers, period correct furnishings like beautiful armoires and desks, and some windows with wavy glass give them home a alluring vintage feel.

 The beautiful neighborhood is full of meticulously restored historic homes and the short walk to the riverwalk and other destinations in the heart of downtown is a very pleasant one.
 The neighbors are friendly and often seen appreciating the evening air from their porches with a glass of wine.

-The dining room table seats 6, has a impressive cabinet with wavy glass, a non-functioning decorative fireplace and mantle, a chandelier, and accesses the back covered porch.
+The dining room table seats 6, has a handsome cabinet with wavy glass, a non-functioning decorative fireplace and mantle, a chandelier, and accesses the back covered porch.

 The backyard is sizable and private.